 Mt.
 Hood Meadows has some of the best powder conditions on the planet right now.
 Seriously.
 It’s deep and feather light, with well below normal temperatures from arctic cold fronts driving these storms.
-This cold weather with moisture pumped is forecast to continue through the week and into the holiday.
+This cold weather with moisture pumped is forecast to continue through the weekend.

 And while the powder is plentiful, delightful and fun to play in, you need to be aware and take precautions to enjoy safely these primo conditions.